MewsSystems/gitbook-connector-api/use-cases/event-management.md

 #### Managing availability block inventory and pickup

 Call [Get availability blocks](../operations/services.md#add-availability-blocks) to retrieve information about existing availability blocks, as well as all associated reservations and availability adjustments.
 To avoid the need of regular polling, you can make use of [Webhooks for Reservation events](../webhooks.md#general-message) to automatically receive information of reservation creation and/or changes.
 Note the `AvailabilityBlockId` in the [`ServiceOrders`](../webhooks.md#entities) object to record pickup for the relevant availability block in your system and in Mews.
+When a reservation no longer belongs to the `AvailabilityBlock`, follow the format described in [Update reservation](../operations/reservations#update-reservations) to remove the `AvailabilityBlockId`.

 **Note:**

 It is possible to remove the availability block from Mews by calling [Delete availability blocks](../operations/services.md#delete-availability-blocks).
 However, please note that deleting the availability block does not automatically remove the `AvailabilityBlockId` that has previously been attached to reservation(s).
-It is currently not possible to disassociate a reservation from an availability block.
-You must cancel said reservation and create a new reservation, with the same conditions, and without the `AvailabilityBlockId`.

 ### Testing your integration